FarmasiaVR/farmasia-vr/Docs/build.md

 In `Player Settings` Set the Version of your build.\
 We decided to use a version naming convention where the first number is the Group (of cs students assigned to the project), second number is the Sprint and the third number is just a counter for that sprint's builds.

 The lightmap encoding option sets all baked lightmaps to a quality level.
-The quality is set to low because **there is a 1.1GB file size limitation** when uploading an .apk to the Meta Store.
-There is a way to bundle the upload to multiple files but we have not tried that.
+The quality is set to high, but this needs option `Split Application Binaries` checked because **there is a 1.1GB file size limitation** when uploading an .apk to the Meta Store.
+This option generates an .obb file alongside the .apk which will be uploaded together with the .apk.

 Further down on the `Player Settings -> Other Settings` submenu there is a Version number field and below that is the `Bundle Version Code`.
 This bundle version code **needs to be incremented** every time you publish a build or the Meta Quest Developer Hub won't accept the build.